pjvds/dotfiles/README.md

 ### sqlite

 Self contained database.
 Used for multiple auto-complete scenario's in zsh, for example, completing dnf install arguments.

+### autojump

+Utility to jump to directies.
+It records all your directory changes and lets you jump to them.
+For example, `j evry` will jump to `/home/pjvds/Code/evry`.

 ### oh-my-zsh